 Philadelphia, PA - The Philadelphia Region is full of family-friendly places to visit, such as the Best Kid-Friendly Museums to Visit in Philadelphia.
 But where to go when you want some good old fashion family fun that the kids will definitely enjoy.
 From picking apples and hayrides at Linvilla Orchards to a good old interactive playroom at Giggleberry Fair in Peddler's Village, we have you covered with our Staff-Picks of Family Fun Activities in and around Philadelphia.

 Camden Children's Garden

-From April through December, the Butterfly, CityScapes, Picnic, Fitness, Dinosaur, and Storybook Gardens.
+The Butterfly, CityScapes, Picnic, Fitness, Dinosaur, and Storybook Gardens are from April through December.
 All located at the four-acre provides horticultural experiences for creative and imaginative play.
 The garden also includes three indoor attractions: the famous Philadelphia Eagles Four Seasons Butterfly House, the tropical exhibit Plaza de Aibonito and Ben Franklin's Workshop, and more outdoor attractions such as a Tree House, Garden Carousel, Arrow River Train, and the Spring Butterfly Ride.
 3 Riverside Drive, Camden, NJ, (856) 365-8733

 Herr's Snack Factory Tour

 Children see how the company makes their favorite snacks, including potato chips, pretzels, and popcorn.
 Tours are by reservation.
 On the factory's annual summertime Zoo Day, kids can also get up close and personal with animals.
 Route 272 & Herr Drive, Nottingham, (610) 932-6400